iRail/brail2gtfs-rt/README.md

 ```
 mvn install
 ```
-This will make sure all the dependancies are downloaded.
+This will make sure all the dependencies are downloaded.
 And then to run the application

 ```